This post may contain affiliate links. Full disclosures here.

-The process is super easy and it could save you thousands – literally!
+The process is super easy and it could save you mucho dinero – literally!

 I had a brand new hospital grade breast pump sent to my door and all of the breast milk storage bags I could house (mentioned in the next tip) all for free!

 4. Pack Your Pump BagYou do not want to be stuck at work without your pumping supplies, that could lead to so many problems!

 Engourgment and clogged milk ducts are a real concern when going too long in-between pumps.
 Not to mention, the hit your milk supply can start to take if pumping sessions are missed.

-Below is a bulleted list of some essential items you will want to pack for pumping at work are as follows.
+Below is a bulleted list of some essential items you will want to pack for pumping at work.

 - Breast pump